2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Robbins Geller Rudman & Dowd LLP

-Partner at Robbins Geller Rudman & Dowd LLP specializing in securities litigation.
+Partner at Robbins Geller Rudman & Dowd LLP focusing on securities litigation.

 Vince Catanzaro